-Prerequisite: ESL 003B or Placement in E.S.L.
-004B

-Advisory: E.S.L.
-004A or ESL 004C
+Prerequisite: E.S.L.
+003B or ESL 003B or Placement in E.S.L.
+004B Advisory: E.S.L.
+004A or E.S.L.
+004C

-Intermediate ESL students read, discuss, and write about text-book passages, novels, and/or short stories, to improve their reading fluency and comprehension, develop reading skills and strategies, and expand their active vocabulary.
+Intermediate ESL students read, discuss, and write about textbook passages, novels, and/or short stories, to improve their reading fluency and comprehension, develop reading skills and strategies, and expand their active vocabulary.
 This course helps students become more effective readers as they read and respond to a variety of texts.